ForestSquirrelDev/AttackOnMars/README.md

 ## Why?
-The whole idea of this project was based on following desires:
+The whole idea of this project was based on following personal desires:
 - Learn ECS concept and take a look at why it is so loved by fellow game programmers
 - Touch the surface of multithreaded programming (yes, it's rather simplified in Unity DOTS by being wrapped into Jobs system, but still 🙂)
 - Add Unity's Jobs system to my tools pocket